 Buying Guide for Custom Clothing Labels

-Before making an order we always recommend our customers to read this guide.
+Before making an order of custom clothing tags, we always recommend our customers to read this guide.

 The better you understand your design options, the happier you will be when you open that box fo your very own labels on them!

 The first option you have is the material.